gem5bootcamp/lps2024/slides/02-Using-gem5/05-cache-hierarchies.md

 ## Implement the hierarchy interface

-The board needs to be able to get the port to connect memory
+The board needs to be able to get the port to connect to memory.

 ```python
 def get_mem_side_port(self):